-The proposed amendments associated with the City's CAO update are not anticipated to appreciably affect plants, animals, fish, or aquatic life.
-Changes include removing heritage tree provisions from the CAO (currently WSMC 18.10.317) and placing within a new section of Title 18 - Environment.
-Forested areas, including Oregon white oak woodland and Oak/Pine mixed forested areas would still be protected as priority habitats by the CAO.
-Otherwise, development projects proposed within the City's listed critical areas and/or their buffers must comply with the White Salmon Municipal Code and all other applicable local, state, and federal regulations.
+The proposed amendments associated with the City's ordinance update are not anticipated to appreciably affect plants, animals, fish, or aquatic life.
+Development projects proposed within the City's listed special flood hazard areas must comply with the White Salmon Municipal Code and all other applicable local, state, and federal regulations.